-Perhaps the biggest concern is that two counties in the same state with different out-of-state social networks might be different on other dimensions as well.
+Another concern is that two counties in the same state with different out-of-state social networks might be different on other dimensions as well.
 For example, counties with more out-of-state friends might also be more urban, which might affect EITC filing behavior.
-However, as we see in Figure 5, these potential differences must only change filing behavior precisely when out-of-state friends become exposed to a state EITC.
-Even though this seems unlikely, I implement an alternative approach that exploits county-to-county distance and the network of interstate freeways to isolate variation in the social network due to these longstanding characteristics.
+As we see in Figure 5, these potential differences must only change filing behavior precisely when out-of-state friends become exposed to a state EITC.
+Although this seems unlikely, I implement an alternative approach that exploits county-to-county distance and the interstate freeways to isolate variation in the social network due to these longstanding characteristics.
 These geographic features pre-date both Facebook and state EITC expansions, but also potentially impact the strength of network ties between counties.
 Counties that are closer or are connected by the same interstate might have more interaction in ways that are not dependent on local economic or demographic conditions.
-I use these features to predict the social network, and isolate variation in the social network due to these fixed characteristics, rather than changing demographic trends which might affect the outcome.
+I use these features to isolate variation in the social network due to these fixed characteristics, rather than other changing trends which might affect the outcome.
 To predict the social network I estimate